gardener/dashboard/docs/usage/project-operations.md

 You can now execute `kubectl` commands on the garden cluster using the identity of your user.

 > Note: You can also manage your Gardener project resources automatically using a Gardener service account.
-For more information, see []
+For more information, see [Automating Project Resource Management](./automated-resource-management.md).

 ## List Gardener API resources